-As most drummers know, all kits are not the same.
+As most drummers know, not every drum kit is the same.
 They not only vary depending on the style of music played, but also on where they will be played—large stage, intimate venue, or studio.
 Here’s an overview of some typical drum kit setups.
 Of course there are many variations, especially if you play a blend of genres.
 As drummers become more experienced, they tend to further customize their setup according to personal preferences.

 A typical rock kit setup is one 12-inch or 13-inch rack tom mounted on the bass drum or a snare stand, a 22-inch or larger bass drum, a 16-inch or larger floor tom, and a deep depth (6.5-inch or deeper) 14-inch diameter snare drum.
 Appropriate shell choices include oak, birch, or maple.
 Larger cymbals are usually used with a rock kit to provide a bigger sound and longer sustain for the louder style of rock music.